How to Handle Property Encroachment in California in 2026

 • Injunction: A court order requiring removal of the encroachment

-• Quiet Title Action: Lawsuit to clarify ownership of the land
+• Quiet Title Action: A lawsuit to legally clarify ownership of the disputed land

-• Trespass/Ejectment: Claims to seek damages or force removal
+• Trespass/Ejectment: Claims seeking damages or forced removal

 Step 5: Know the California Laws & Time Limits

-California has specific rules about property disputes, and knowing them is essential.
-Missing deadlines or ignoring issues can mean losing your rights altogether.
-Here are the main legal timeframes and terms you need to understand.
+California has specific rules about property disputes.
+Missing deadlines or ignoring issues can result in losing your rights entirely.

 Trespass Claims Statute of Limitations

-You typically have 3 years from the time you discovered the encroachment to file a trespass lawsuit.
-California gives you three years to sue for trespass to real property under Code of Civil Procedure Section 338(b).
+For a trespass claim related to an encroachment, you generally have 3 years from the time you discovered, or reasonably should have discovered, the encroachment to file suit, under Code of Civil Procedure Section 338(b).

 Adverse Possession in California